So you want to start writing on Medium but may be wondering if it’s really worth it?

 I know.
 You don’t want to just “write”.
 You want to make money, too.

-This is why I encourage you to find other ways to monetize your writing.
-I talk about that more in detail inside my content creator Bootcamp (free on this link).
+This is why I encourage you to find other ways to monetize your writing like online courses.

 Is Medium still worth it?